bigtoga/Examples/DSci - Machine Learning/Phase - EDA/Feature Selection/Feature Selection.md

 VarianceThreshold() auto removed column[0] and column[3] because they had zero variance

-## How to decide which type pf feature selection to use?
+## How to decide which type of feature selection to use?
 - I want to know which single columns can be removed because of low variance
-   - Univariate
+   - VarianceThreshold() and Univariate

 - I want to know which columns can be removed as irrelevant or partially irrelevant
    - Univariate

 - I want to know which columns might be redundant because of a strong correlation with another column
    - Multivariate

 # Types of Feature Selection
 ## Univariate feature selection